 - Actions – Actions are the activities that you can set when a Lead satisfies the condition that you provide.
 Example: Send an Email to the Lead when the Lead submits a form, Notifying the Lead Owner when the Lead is added in your LeadSquared system through SMS or Email and so on.

 Creating an Automation

 - From the Automation window, click Create Automation.
 The Choose a template to get started pop-up box appears.

-For better understanding on how to create an Automation, we are going to create an Automation using Build From Scratch.
+For better understanding on how to create an Automation, we are going to create an Automation using the Build From Scratch option.
 It allows you to create an automation from scratch using triggers, conditions and actions for any requirement without a template.